The General Theory of Employment, Interest and Money: The rate of investment

-He interprets the schedule as expressing the demand for investment at any given value of r, giving it an alternative name: "We shall call this the investment demand-schedule..." (p136).
-He also refers to it as the 'demand curve for capital' (p178).
+He interprets the schedule as expressing the demand for investment at any given value of r, giving it an alternative name: "We shall call this the investment demand-schedule..." (p.
+136).
+He also refers to it as the 'demand curve for capital' (p.
+178).

 For fixed industrial conditions, we conclude that 'the amount of investment... depends on the rate of interest' as John Hicks put it in 'Mr. Keynes and the "Classics"'.